4aruu/food_alternate/README.md

-# React
+# FOOD-SUBSTITUTION-ENGINE

-A modern React-based project utilizing the latest frontend technologies and tools for building responsive web applications.
+A modern React-based FOOD technology project utilizing the latest frontend technologies and tools for building responsive web application in finding the best alternatives for your liking.

 ## 🚀 Features